iotaap/tutorials/docs/iotaap-os-mqtts-basics-publishing.md

   delay(1000);
 }
 ```
 A Basic Cloud publish sends a message to a topic.
-This is can be run within the `setup function` for a one time run as seen above, or within the `loop function` for continuous publishing.
+This can be run within the `setup function` for a one time run as seen above, or within the `loop function` for continuous publishing.

 This should publish to `/<username>/<topic>`
 (note - add unique username found under console)

-This can be tested applying the methodology found under [Iotaap-cloud-mqtt.](https://docs.iotaap.io/docs-tutorials/iotaap-cloud-mqtt/#testing-with-mqttfx)
+This can be tested applying the methodology found under [IoTaaP Cloud - MQTT](https://docs.iotaap.io/docs-tutorials/iotaap-cloud-mqtt/#testing-with-mqttfx)

 This message should appear similar to.
 ![successful send](images/Successful_send.png)